Evolutionary Algorithms for the Chance-Constrained Knapsack Problem: Introduction

-Chance-constrained optimization problems~\cite{charnes1959chance,miller1965chance} have received significant attention in the literature.
-The main feature of chance constraints are that resulting decision ensures the probability of complying with the constraints, i.e. the confidence level of being feasible.
-Many previous studies have been made to analyze and efficiently solve chance-constrained optimization problems.
-Pr\'{e}kopa \cite{prekopa1990dual,prekopa1995programming} proposed a dual type algorithm for solving the general chance constrained problem and discussed several approaches.
-Hiller~\cite{doi:10.1287/mnsc.14.1.34} proposed a procedure for approximating chance constraints by using linear constraints.
-Chance constrained programming has been widely applied in different disciplines for optimization under uncertainty~\cite{uryasev2013probabilistic}.
-For example, in analog integrated circuit design~\cite{5208483}, mechanical engineering \cite{mercado2005analysis} and other disciplines \cite{liu2007uncertainty,poojari2008genetic}.
-So far, chance constraints have received little attention in the evolutionary computation literature~\cite{DBLP:journals/tec/LiuZFG13}.
+Chance-constrained optimization problems~\cite{Charnes,Miller} whose resulting decision ensures the probability of complying with the constraints and the confidence level of being feasible to have received significant attention in the literature.
+For the general chance-constrained problem, Perkopa et al.~\cite{Prekopa,Andras} proposed a dual-type algorithm, and they investigated the performance of their approaches and compared them with a primal simplex algorithm.
+Hillier et al.~\cite{Hillier} used linear constraints to generate a procedure for tacking approximate chance constraints.
+Doerr et al.~\cite{DBLP:journals/corr/abs-1911-11451} investigated submodular optimization problems with chance constraints.
+They studied the approximation behaviour of greedy algorithms for submodular problems with chance constraints.
+Chance constraint programming has been widely applied in different disciplines for optimization under uncertainty~\cite{Uryasev}.
+For example, chance constraint programming has been applied in analogue integrated circuit design~\cite{McConaghy}, mechanical engineering \cite{Mercado}, and other disciplines \cite{liu,poojari}.
+However, so far, chance constraint programming has received little attention in the evolutionary computation literature~\cite{Zhang}.